tjguk/winsys/docs/cookbook/registry.rst

 Discussion
 ~~~~~~~~~~
-The functions in the :mod:`~winsys.registry` module hand off any references
+The functions in the :mod:`registry` module hand off any references
-to a registry key to the :func:`~winsys.registry.registry` function which is
+to a registry key to the :func:`registry` function which is
 as accepting as possible.
 Here, we're referring to the local machine
 (there's no server-style \\\\ prefix in either moniker) and using
 the HKLM/HKCU shortcut styles.
 In fact the code would work equally